Leveraging Git History for Business Impact

 Before diving into the analysis, let's set up our environment by cloning the repository, importing the necessary libraries, and fetching the required data from the GitHub GraphQL API.

 For accessing the GitHub GraphQL API, you'll need a personal access token.
-Create one on GitHub and set it as an environment variable named
+Create one on GitHub and set it as an

 Data Cleaning and Filtering